 “The success of, and reaction to, the Hong Kong launch proved hotel art has entered a new era,” said Carson Glover, Vice President of Brand Marketing and Communications, The Peninsula Hotels.
 “It was heart-warming to watch our artists’ pieces stir the emotions of those who encountered them and we were thrilled to see our newly launched installations in Paris surprise and delight to the same level.”

-With the launch of Art in Resonance taking place during Paris Fashion Week, The Peninsula Hotels will also sponsor the first-ever Paris fashion presentation from emerging designer Brother Vellies, taking place 26 September at The Peninsula Paris.
-Founded by Aurora James, the Vogue CFDA award-winning fashion brand works exclusively with workshops in Africa to create and sustain artisanal jobs in areas where employment opportunities are scarce.
+With the launch of Art in Resonance taking place during Paris Fashion Week, The Peninsula Hotels is also proudly presenting the first-ever Paris fashion presentation from artisanally-designed accessories brand Brother Vellies on 26 September at The Peninsula Paris.
+Founded by Aurora James, the Vogue CFDA award-winning fashion brand works with workshops across the world to create and sustain artisanal jobs in areas where employment opportunities are scarce.
 “Using fashion as a vehicle to create and maintain long term artisanal jobs around the world is the most profoundly impactful thing the industry can offer to the planet and our shared humanity right now,” said James.
 “I am so grateful to The Peninsula Hotels for acknowledging the importance of the work we are aiming to do at Brother Vellies.”
 Guests and visitors of The Peninsula Paris can now view selected pieces from the collection at the hotel.

-After Paris, ‘Art in Resonance’ will return to The Peninsula Hong Kong in March 2020 to reveal a new set of inspiring installations at a launch party set to kick-start the city’s Art Month.
+After Paris, ‘Art in Resonance’ will return to The Peninsula Hong Kong in March 2020 to reveal a new set of inspiring installations to kick-start the city’s Art Month.
 Following Hong Kong, art lovers can view a selection of ‘Art in Resonance’ pieces at The Peninsula Tokyo in April 2020, where a further local artist commission will be added to the programme.

 About The Hongkong and Shanghai Hotels, Limited (HSH)